 During PMS, the common food cravings are chocolate, carbs, and other comfort foods.
 Food cravings during early pregnancy are more specific and more intense than normal period cravings.

 Your body craves what it needs during pregnancy rather than what it wants.
 For me, the cravings would also be particular.
 I would want a taco from a particular place, and the craving would not go away until I had it.
 Normal period cravings would eventually go away, but not pregnancy cravings.

 12. Forgetfulness or feeling like you’re in a fog

 Forgetfulness is a prevalent early pregnancy sign and lasts throughout the pregnancy.
-Hormones may be the cause of the ‘pregnancy brain’ by affecting your memory.
+Hormones may cause the ‘pregnancy brain’ by affecting your memory.

-But, for the most part, your brain is now focusing a lot of your energy on the activity going on in your uterus, so you tend to forget things—time to get a journal and write things down.
+But, for the most part, your brain is now focusing a lot of energy on the activity in your uterus, so you tend to forget things—time to get a journal and write things down.

 - Personalized Childhood Keepsake

 - Perfect Mom-to-Be Gift